 This hand picking system is made up of slightly inclined wheel and roller platforms.
 The product is deposited at one end to slide safely and gradually down to the picking aisle.

-Row spacers are used in flue spaces between uprights to stabilize the rack system or provide clearance for building columns and other obstacles.
+Row spacers are used in flue spaces of pallet racks between uprights to stabilize the rack system or provide clearance for building columns and other obstacles.

 Sizing Things Up